 A recent Twitter campaign, #SkypeaScientistQuestions, inspired me to write down some of the most common and most creative questions that I have gotten over the last six sessions with various classrooms through Skype a Scientist.
-Many of these were from 5th graders, of which only two were in coastal states and had regular access to…… Continue reading Skype a Scientist Question Roundup – Fall 2018 and Fall 2019
+Many of these were from 5th graders, of which only two were in coastal states and had regular access to…… Continue reading Skype a Scientist Question Roundup – Fall 2018 and Spring 2019

 I wanted to share my post to for the Smithsonian NMNH Invertebrate Zoology Department blog, No Bones, about some of the work I did over the summer.
 Enjoy! http://nmnh.typepad.com/no_bones/2018/08/stinging-snot-at-the-smithsonian.html

 Review of: J. Prentis, P., Pavasovic, A., & S Norton, R. (2018).
 Sea Anemones: Quiet Achievers in the Field of Peptide Toxins.
 Toxins, 10(1), 36.
-DOI:10.3390/toxins10010036 If you search the VenomZone website and look … Continue Reading Sea Anemones, Peptide Super Heros
+DOI:10.3390/toxins10010036 If you search the VenomZone website under the cnidarian section, you will find that most cnidarian toxins are derived from sea anemones (Class Anthozoa, order Actiniaria).
+My first literature review is a paper…… Continue reading Sea Anemones, Peptide Super Heros